 Some of the features of R are as follows:

-- One of the most widely used programming languages for statistical modeling, visualization, and data analysis, R is used a lot by statisticians for statistical analysis, Big Data and machine learning.
+- One of the most widely used programming languages for statistical modelling, visualization, and data analysis, R is used a lot by statisticians for statistical analysis, Big Data and machine learning.

 - R is extremely good for Exploratory Data Analysis or EDA.
 EDA is an approach used by statisticians to analyze data sets to summarize their main characteristics.
 It is done often with visual methods.